m0un10/docker-stacks/oracle_soa/README.md

 | `DOMAIN_NAME` | `domain` | The name of the domain to be used / created on first boot |
 | `DOMAIN_TYPE` | `domain` | The type of domain to create - `soa` or `osb` |

-**WARNING:** Some instructions indicate that the `ADMIN_HOST` should be set but this is not recommended due to the way WebLogic stores the real IP addresses rather than the hostname for binding when this is set.
+**WARNING:** Some instructions indicate that the `ADMIN_HOST` should be set but this is not recommended due to the way WebLogic stores the real IP addresses rather than the hostname.
 If you decide to set `ADMIN_HOST` (e.g. `ADMIN_HOST=localhost`) then it is not advisable to destroy containers or make changes that would result in a change to the container IP.
 In this case, you may not be able to start your container anymore and the only way to fix this is to delete the `state` directory so that it recreates the domain again to honour the new IP address.
 The setting on the `ADMIN_HOST` is generally only relevant for non-containerised workloads.

 The following persistent files/folders will be created on the first boot in the data volume.